MockingbirdME/game_md/core_rules/strains.md

 * Reduced Attribute - body, the character’s attribute is reduced by one

 ***Strain Traits:***
 * Gliding Membrane - cost 2, as a move action costing 2 stamina the character can jump from a height and glide 3 meter per meter fallen.
 A character already falling may take a full round action to glide the rest of the way down.
 A gliding character does not suffer falling damage upon landing.
 Gliding membrane can not be used if the character is wearing clothing or armor that would prevent the membrane from extending, additionally the horizontal distance traveled is reduced by 1m for every 10lbs of equipment after the first 10lbs; if the horizontal glide was 1-2m per meter fallen the character suffers half normal falling damage and if it was 0m per meter fallen the character suffers full falling damage.
+A gliding character can not fall more than 10m per round plus 2m per 10lbs carried after the first 20lbs.

 ***Arcane Traits:***
 * Learned Mage: 10